silicium14/peertube_index/README.md

 - Healthchecks in monitoring

 ### Enhancements
-- Use master branch of gollum fork after syncing with upstream
 - Move use cases from lib/peertube_index.ex to lib/peertube_index/use_cases.ex for clarity?
 - Upgrade :elasticsearch dependency
 - Upgrade Elasticsearch